artis3n/markdown-to-confluence/README.md

 The `source_dir` is a relative path inside the repository to the location of the Markdown files that you wish to render in Confluence.
 See below for more details and how to configure this action.

+See the output of this action from the [CI workflow](/.github/workflows/pr.yml) at <https://artis3nal.atlassian.net/wiki/spaces/GAT/>.

 # Usage

 You must minimally supply a `confluence_url`, `space_key`, `username`, and `password` to use this Action.

+:exclamation: To be filled in

+## Debug logging

+Follow GitHub's instructions for [step debug logging](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/enabling-debug-logging#enabling-step-debug-logging) to enable debug output in this action.